the-cirqit-editor/cirqit-openAPI/README.md

 ## Swagger UI
-As described above, the Swagger UI is updated and OpenAPI specificatoins are deployed by GitHub actions.
+As described above, the Swagger UI is updated and OpenAPI specifications are deployed by GitHub actions.
 The Swagger UI is modified and configured.
 #### ./index.html
 A header to select the version is added to the index.html file.